An algorithm to find ribbon disks for alternating knots: Obstructions and conjectures

 \section{Obstructions and conjectures}

-Recall that the nullity $\eta(L)$ of a link in $S^3$ is the rank of the nullspace of a Goeritz matrix of a connected diagram of $L$, or equivalently, is the first Betti number of the double cover of $S^3$ branched along $L$, noting that the Goeritz matrix of a connected diagram is the intersection form of a simply-connected 4-manifold bounded by the double branched cover.
+Recall that the nullity $\eta(L)$ of a link in $S^3$ is the rank of the nullspace of a Goeritz matrix of a connected diagram of $L$.
+Equivalently, it is the first Betti number of the double cover of $S^3$ branched along $L$, noting that the Goeritz matrix is the intersection form of a simply-connected 4-manifold bounded by the double branched cover.
 The following lemma gives a generalisation of the fact that, with our conventions from \Cref{sec:moves}, both Goeritz matrices of a nonsplit alternating diagram are positive definite.

 \begin{lemma} Let $L$ be a link in $S^3$, and let $D$ be a chessboard-coloured diagram of $L$ with $l$ diagram components and $k$ nonalternating crossings.
 Then the nullity of $L$ is bounded above by $k+l-1$,